cjerdonek/molt/README.md

 Molt is written in Python 2, so the code must be converted to Python 3 prior to using with Python 3.
 The installation process does this automatically.

-To convert the code to Python 3 manually, run the following with Python 3--
+To convert the code to Python 3 manually, run the following using Python 3 (with Distribute installed)--

     python setup.py build

 This writes the converted code to a subdirectory of the project directory called `build`.

-To convert the code without using setup.py, you can use [2to3](http://docs.python.org/library/2to3.html) as follows (two steps)--
+It is possible (though not recommended) to convert the code without using `setup.py`.
+You can try this with [2to3](http://docs.python.org/library/2to3.html), as follows (two steps)--

     2to3 --write --nobackups --no-diffs --doctests_only molt
     2to3 --write --nobackups --no-diffs molt